DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

     - this system prevents CC theft at the POS system
     - Tokenization replaces other data with a random string of characters.
 These tokens are then matched to the actual values for secure lookups as needed.
 - **Anonymization** removes all personally identifiable data to ensure that the original subject cannot be identified.
     -  Anonymization techniques remove all personal data and make the data unusable for reuse on the website.
+Techniques of Data Anonymization
-- **Data masking** obscures some, but not all, data.
+  1. Data masking: obscures some, but not all, data
+  2. Pseudonymization: Pseudonymization involves replacing identifiable information with pseudonyms or identifiers that do not directly reveal the identity of individuals.
+The original data can only be restored if additional information, kept separate, is used.
+  3. Generalization
+  4. Data swapping: Swapping data involves exchanging data between different records, which can still potentially allow for some degree of identification, especially if the data structure or patterns are recognizable.
-- **Perturbation** is the use of false or misleading data in a database management system in order to redirect or thwart information confidentiality attacks.
+  5. Data perturbation: is the use of false or misleading data in a database management system in order to redirect or thwart information confidentiality attacks.
+  6. Synthetic data
+-
+- **Randomizing data** Randomizing data is a common approach to anonymization.
+It involves replacing PII with artificial but realistic-looking data.
+This technique ensures that the data in a test environment does not correspond to any actual individuals, thus protecting privacy while maintaining the data’s utility for testing purposes.

 🥇 Sometimes it is better to collect limited information 🥇